cloudevents/spec/cesql/spec.md

 literal ::= integer-literal | boolean-literal | string-literal
 ```

-Because string literals can be either `''` or `""` delimited, in the former case, the `'` has to be escaped, while in
+Because string literals can be either `''` or `""` delimited, in the former case, the `'` character has to be escaped if it is to be used in the string literal, while in
-the latter the `"` has to be escaped.
+the latter the `"` has to be escaped if it is to be used in the string literal.

 ### 2.3.
 Operators